benmali/JavaBlackJack/README.md

 # JavaBlackJack
-This directory contains only the Java classes without the android activities
+This directory contains only the Java classes without the android activities, custom view made for card counting mode is included